US regulator demands 'effective cop' for UK Libor banks

 His criticism of the UK regulators is measured but very pointed: "You need an effective cop on the beat.
 You need common sense rules of the road.

-"And here the common sense rule is, there has to be honesty and integrity in these rates that are so critical and central to the markets."'Need for transition'
+"And here the common sense rule is, there has to be honesty and integrity in these rates that are so critical and central to the markets."

 But Mr Gensler believes that the problems with Libor are more fundamental even than the fact that banks have been colluding to rig it.